-Sir Charles made his debut with the Royal Opera House, Covent Garden in 1964, where he has since conducted 33 operas, including Un Ballo in Maschera which celebrated his 50th anniversary and 80th birthday in 2005.
-He also recently conducted Katya Kabanova there, an opera that he first introduced London audiences to in 1951 at the Sadler’s Wells theatre; the first performance of a Janáček opera in the United Kingdom.
-In addition to his many appearances with the San Francisco Opera, he has a long association with the Metropolitan Opera, New York.
-He made his debut at the Salzburg Festival, with the Vienna Philharmonic, conducting Le Nozze di Figaro in 1998, and returned to Salzburg to conduct the Orchestra in a programme of Schubert and Mozart in 2005.
-He made his debut with the Berlin Philharmonic Orchestra in 2004, in which year he also made his debut at the National Theatre Prague, conducting Janáček’s Vylety pana broucka (The Excursions of Mr Broucek).
+Sir Charles was for many years associated with the Royal Opera House and since 1964 he conducted 30 operas there, including Un Ballo in Maschera, which opened on the occasion of his 80th birthday.
+In addition to his many appearances with the San Francisco Opera, he maintained a long association with the Metropolitan Opera, New York.
+He made his début at the Salzburg Festival, with the Vienna Philharmonic, conducting Le Nozze di Figaro in 1998, and returned to Salzburg to conduct the Orchestra in a programme of Schubert and Mozart in 2005.
+He made his début with the Berlin Philharmonic Orchestra in 2004, in which year he also made his début at the National Theatre Prague, conducting Janáček's Vylety pana broucka (The Excursions of Mr Broucek).